What to pack in your hospital bag - and what not to pack!

 It's always a good idea to have hospital bag packed by 36 weeks pregnant, well before your due date.
 That's because sometimes you go into labour early - like I did!

 We hope you've enjoyed our Cheeky guide to hospital bags and we'd love to read what to pack / what not to pack in the comments below.
-If you've got questions about how many reusable maternity pads or pants you'd need, fill out our questionnaire and Kirstin will get back to you with her postpartum recommendations and many handy tips.

 As always, if you're unsure of what you need to make the switch, please do drop the team a line or use the online chat function.
 The team all use the products themselves and just LOVE to chat pee poo and periods, all day long, nothing is TMI and we all love to overshare based on our own experiences...